-"Our customers tell us that they like Oregon’s diversity and easy access to US networks and data centres."
+"Our customers tell us that they like Oregon's diversity and easy access to US networks and data centers."

 Hawaiki's cable system, scheduled for completion in late 2015, will link Australia, New Zealand and Hawaii to the US West Coast.
 Tillamook Lightwave, an Oregon Intergovernmental Agency, will host the Hawaiki cable system in its Pacific City landing station, and provide terrestrial infrastructure, including conduit from the beach manhole to the landing station.